Talented and Gifted Education

 Differentiated instruction, in which gifted students are met at their levels and challenged with appropriate assignments, begins in kindergarten and continues throughout students’ academic careers until graduation.

-In grade five, all students complete a passion project based off the work of Andi McNair’s Genius Hour: Passion Projects that Ignite Innovation and Student Inquiry.
+In grade five, all students complete a passion project based on Andi McNair’s Genius Hour: Passion Projects that Ignite Innovation and Student Inquiry.
 As with all other subjects, instruction is differentiated to accommodate students who are struggling as well as those who are gifted.
 The TAG teacher cycles through elementary schools to co-teach Genius Hour lessons with classroom teachers.
 Each cycle lasts for one marking period.

 In grades six and seven, Math Prime and Verbal GATE take the place of academic math and ILA instruction.
 In grade eight, students may be placed in honors-level courses.
 After grade eight, students may place themselves in honors and AP courses, provided they meet a course’s prerequisites.